-3.1 Environmental Conditions
+3.1 Environmental conditions

 This chapter provides an overview of environmental conditions that can be expected in areas of Canada where navigation in ice occurs.
 The chapter includes a summary of important meteorological and oceanographic features of the marine environment, a description of basic ice properties, a review of ice conditions that may be encountered in different regions of Canada and information on icebergs.
+Resources can be found on the ECCC Environment and natural resources website.